apache/incubator-graphar/cli/README.md

 **Example**

 To import the movie graph data from the `testing` directory, you first need to prepare data files.
 Supported file types include `csv`, `json`(as well as`jsonline`, but should have the `.json` extension), `parquet`, and `orc` files.
-Please ensure the correct file extensions are set in advance, or specify the file type in the source section of the configuration.
+Please ensure the correct file extensions are set in advance, or specify the `file_type` field in the source section of the configuration.
+The `file_type` field will ignore the file extension.

 Next, write a configuration file following the provided sample.
 Any empty fields in the `graphar` configuration will be filled with default values.
 In the `import_schema`, empty fields will use the global configuration values from `graphar`.
 If fields in `import_schema` are not empty, they will override the values from `graphar`.